 I’m afraid the answer is no. Every country perhaps has own strategies (I’m not sure all of them).
 In the best hypotesis shared within restricted groups of states (like UE f.i), but not supported by strong policies to reach the goals.
 The UN 2030 Agenda is a fantastic guideline for everybody at planetary level, but unfortunately too many people don’t know it yet; moreover many governments are still stucked in the culture of the pure profit, and so they are still going in opposite directions.
 Honestly , very likely we are taking the big risk to not delivery the expected result by SDG’s, more or less as happened with the MDG’s in 2015! …but now time is much less!

 This piece of paper is part of a study running in Maidatelier.
 The purpose is inspiring stakeholders to design possible routes based on clear figures, to control the human impact on the planet in order to achieve the “equilibrium” (EQidx equal or below 1).
 The study can help governments to set goals, but overall it can help everyone to be aware on the entity of challenges expecting the humanity in the next future.

 Source: Global Footprint Network, www.footprintnetwork.org

-Rating index showing which is the Ecological Balance situation related to a specific moment (usually a specific year, f.i 2020); this could be calculated for the entire world, at country level, or rather outside of this study even for specific regions.
+Rating index showing which is the Human Impact Balance situation related to a specific moment (usually a specific year, f.i 2020); this could be calculated for the entire world, at country level, or rather outside of this study even for specific regions.
 Basicly it shows the relationship beetween Biocapacity ( capacity of producing and regenerating natural resources) and Footprint ( in terms of consumed resources due to the human activities), calculated in Global Hectares so as done by the Global Footpint Network.
 The Global Footprint Network is the main source of data considered in this study.

 Ecological Footprint come from the Footprint per capita (average of country) multiplied for population: